 We’ve got 5 link building tips for beginners so you can get the gist of how uncomplicated it really is – you just have to be in a value-adding mindset (“how can I add value to this site and show them my site is worth being linked to?”) rather than a linking contest (“I’m going to try to get my website linked to from any and all sites as quickly as possible!”).

-If you’re still unsure about what link and backlinks are and why they matter for your site, read our introduction to links for SEO post first.
+If you’re still unsure about what links and backlinks are and why they matter for your site, read our introduction to links for SEO post first.

 Let’s see some real-world examples:

 Blog Commenting done right

 In this beauty blog post, we can see that there are various commenters that add to the conversation and make their own site known, without being spammy.
 One of them is commenter ‘Renu’, for instance in this post has made a comment specific to her experience with the product, without including any links to her site.
 But, if you click on her username, bam! you’re on her site, which is also a beauty blog.
 She has many comments on her favourite blogs but she aims to add value with her comments, not promote her own blog (that happens indirectly).

 Guest Posts done right